 Here/Near: fishing, mountain biking

 There are so many places to take a seat and relax by a lake.
-From tables and benches to wooden huts built with large barbeques to get your cook on (if you get there first!).
+From tables and benches to wooden huts complete with large barbeques to get your cook on (if you get there first!).
 This makes the do-it-yourself approach to lakeside refreshments, very easy.
 There are also fire pits dotted about the place to sit by and stay warm long after the sun has disappeared.
-For some people, me included, there’s something special about feeding yourself this way.
+For some people, me included, there’s something special about DIY cooking in the forest.

 In the summer months, small refreshment kiosks open at Härlanda Tjärn and Stora Delsjön.
-Public toilets are at all three lakes with small wooden huts (surprisingly unsmelly and clean) scattered throughout the forest.
+Public toilets are at all three lakes, look out for small wooden huts (surprisingly unsmelly and clean) scattered throughout the forest.